Quantum-Accelerators/quacc/docs/src/user/alt_workflows/prefect.md

 By default, Prefect will run all tasks locally.
 To submit calculations to the job scheduler, you will need to use the [`DaskTaskRunner`](https://prefecthq.github.io/prefect-dask/) via the `prefect-dask` plugin, as described below.

-### Setting Task Runners via the Flow Object
+### Defining a Task Runner

 To modify where tasks are run, set the `task_runner` keyword argument of the corresponding `@flow` decorator.
 An example is shown below for setting up a `SLURMCluster` compatible with the NERSC Perlmutter machine.
+The jobs in this scenario would be submitted from a login node, and `prefect cloud login` should be run before submitting the workflow.

 ```python
 from quacc.util.wflows import make_dask_cluster